* Adopted by the Committee at its eighty-second session (13 June–1 July 2022).

 (g) Reform data collection systems and registration procedures for the implementation of criminal and administrative legislation on child and/or forced marriage.

 Beijing Declaration and Platform for Action

-42. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the de facto official languages of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, Parliament and the judiciary, to enable their full implementation.
+44. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the National Assembly and the judiciary, to enable their full implementation.

 Follow-up to the concluding observations

-44. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 24 (e) and 40 (a), (c) and (d) above.
+46. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 12 (d), 14 (e), 16 (b) and 32 (a) above.